 The following table shows the public offering price, underwriting discount and proceeds, before expenses, to us.
-The information assumes either no exercise or full exercise by the underwriter of its over-allotment option.
+The information assumes either no exercise or full exercise by the underwriters of the over-allotment option.

 Per Share Total Without Over- Allotment Option Total With Over- Allotment Option

 Public offering price \$

 Underwriting discount (8%) \$

 Proceeds, before expenses, to us \$